Jolofan/Hackathon1_Portfolio_Challenge/README.md

 # 🌐 Joseph Charles Jolofan Sakala – Portfolio Website

 Welcome to my personal portfolio website!
 This project is part of the **PLP Academy Hackathon 1: Portfolio Challenge (July 2025 Cohort)**.
-The site was built using **pure HTML and CSS**, as per the challenge guidelines.
+The site was built using **HTML and CSS**, as per the challenge guidelines.

 ---